msn0/runtime-caching/README.md

 https://msn0.github.io/runtime-caching

-runtime-caching is used for caching function responses.
-It might be useful when dealing with heavy algorithms, e.g.
+Runtime-caching is used for caching function responses.
+It is useful when dealing with heavy, time-consuming algorithms, e.g.

 ```js
 const cache = require('runtime-caching');